 It seemed to us that if the chef used a bit more knack, or added a touch more of this, or took away a little bit of that, then the food would have been a lot better and maybe even good.
 As it was though, everything was missing something, and we didn’t like anything we ordered.

 The two mains, in particular, were severe letdowns.
-The seafood rice was baked too long which took all the bite out of the seafood, and it was the same story with the grilled king prawns.
+The Seafood Rice ($180) was baked too long which took all the bite out of the seafood, and it was the same story with the Grilled King Prawns ($200).

 Garnished with a weird seasoning, it tasted like food that had been picked up off a slab in the morgue, dead and lifeless.

-The Iberian salad was a simple combination of ham and vegetables, but there was no talent in the mix and the dressing didn’t jive either, making it another poor choice as well.
-As for the broccoli ($35), garlic calamari ($60), and pumpkin soup ($25), at least you can say they weren’t expensive, and that’s probably as good as it gets at Don Quijote.
+The Iberian Salad ($90) was a simple combination of ham and vegetables, but there was no talent in the mix and the dressing didn’t jive either, making it another poor choice as well.
+As for the Broccoli ($35), Garlic Calamari ($60), and Pumpkin Soup ($25), the best you can say is they weren’t expensive, and that’s as good as it got at Don Quijote.